 Effective 2022, 36% of the CEO's 2022 Variable Pay Plan award will be subject to long-term performance metrics assessed over three years.
 No other executive, aside from the CEO, will be subject to long-term performance metrics.
 Performance against these metrics can increase the value of this element by up to 25% of original value, or decrease the award to 0%.
-The value of both the current and former CEOs' 2022 Variable Pay Plan awards not subject to performance conditions, i.e. 64%, are disclosed above.
-The value subject to further performance conditions (currently Mike Regnier: £640,588 and
+The value of both the current and former CEO's 2022 Variable Pay Plan awards not subject to performance conditions, i.e. 64%, are disclosed above.
+The value subject to further performance conditions (currently Mike Regnier: £640,588 and Nathan Bostock: £223,864) will be disclosed at the close of the performance period upon vesting.

 (3) Mike Regnier was appointed as CEO on 1 April 2022.
-Upon appointment, Mike Regnier was awarded guaranteed variable remuneration of £660,648 to compensate for remuneration forgone from his
+Upon appointment, Mike Regnier was awarded guaranteed variable remuneration of £660,648 to compensate for remuneration forgone from his previous employer.
+This has not been included in the Total Remuneration value above.